balderdashy/sails-docs/concepts/Assets/DefaultTasks.md

 > Copies all directories and files, exept coffescript and less files, from the sails assets folder into the `.tmp/public/` directory.

 > **build task config**
-> Copies all directories nd files from the .tmp/public directory into a www directory.
+> Copies all directories and files from the .tmp/public directory into a www directory.

 > [usage docs](https://github.com/gruntjs/grunt-contrib-copy)